BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

 ### A real example of Cilium Network policies
-- Before i'm able to write this, i wasted 3-4 hours for checking and testing why we can't have rules that allow both allow / deny.
+- Before I'm able to write this, i wasted 3-4 hours for checking and testing why we can't have rules that allow both allow/deny.
 Simply it doesn't support >.>
 ```
 Cilium L7 policies do not directly support explicit deny rules for specific HTTP paths or methods at the moment.
 Instead, they operate on an allowlist-only model, meaning: